Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 which argee with the ones we illustrate in the paper.

-Once we obtained the label-switched latent clustering and parameters, we can evaluate the initial mean and variance of the distribution assumed for the non-missing weights between each pair of clusters.
+Once we obtained the label-switched latent clustering and parameters, we can evaluate the initial mean and variance of the Negative-Binomial distribution proposed for the non-missing weights between each pair of clusters.

 ``` r
 #  Evaluate the initial mean and variance